-- Users can choose single zone or multiple zone to increase the availability.
+- Users can choose a single zone or multiple zones to increase availability.

-- It gives you option for single server and hype scaling.
+- It gives you the option for a single server and hype scaling.

-It allows to scale database to hundreds of nodes to execute queries.
+It allows scaling the database to hundreds of nodes to execute queries.

 Read this blog also - Microsoft Azure Storage – Benefits, Types and More Microsoft Azure Fundamentals (AZ-900) Certification Sample Questions